adventure-portal/adventure-portal.github.io/index.md

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
 Each page was developed as a template and [FlowRouter](https://github.com/kadirahq/flow-router) was used to implement routing to the pages.
 For login authorization using the University of Hawaii test CAS system, templates from [meteor-example-uh](http://ics-software-engineering.github.io/meteor-example-uh-cas/) were used to guide the implementation.
 Adventure Portal allows anyone with a UH account to access the system.In addition, authorization was implemented such that users cannot access the profile or filter page associated with another user.

-The following mockup pages were implemented:
+The following pages were implemented:
 * Landing Page
 * Home Page (Dashboard)
 * Find Adventures Page